Ryan82924/Repository/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ x ] **Backend listens for WebSocket connection** - I did complete this part of the deliverable.
 The backend listens for the Websocket connection, it sets up the connection and listens for it successfully.
 - [ x ] **Frontend makes WebSocket connection** - I did complete this part of the deliverable.
-The network tab in the frontend shows pending which means the WS has made the connection and is listening for data.
+The network tab in the frontend (leaderboard page) shows pending which means the WS has made the connection and is listening for data.
 - [ x ] **Data sent over WebSocket connection** - I did complete this part of the deliverable.
 Data is sent over the connection.
 If you click on the network tab and the WS connection you can see what data.
 - [ x ] **WebSocket data displayed** - I did complete this part of the deliverable.
 The data is used to update the leaderboard.
 It updates without needing to refresh, a property of WS.
 - [ x ] **Application is fully functional** - I did complete this part of the deliverable.
 The application works just as planned!